Penepou/S7_SDL/README.md

 - the "Théorie des langages" module, allowing

-1. the study of the functioning of a compiler and its architecture through the use of the Ocaml functional language
+1. the study of the functioning of a compiler in a given environment through the use of the Ocaml functional language
 2. an introduction to the Coq proof environment and the verification of a semantic-preserving transformation

 ### Credits